 Call-out costs if no fault is found with your appliance.
 If you call out an engineer without good reason, you may be liable for the costs incurred.

 Cosmetic damage.
 Your washing machine insurance provider is unlikely to cover any damage that only affects the appearance of your washing machine.
 This might include chipped paintwork or scratches.
-They are also unlikely to cover issues relating to physical wear and tear, such as discoloration.
+They are also unlikely to cover issues relating to physical wear and tear, such as discolouration.

 Problems that existed before you took out washing machine cover.
 If you try to take out a washing machine cover policy to help with an existing issue, your provider is unlikely to pay out when you claim.